 When to choose each oil

 Royal Purple is not a bad product.
-Here are the two cases where it's genuinely the right choice — and the larger set of cases where AMSOIL wins.
+Here are the cases where it genuinely makes sense, and the larger set of cases where published data supports AMSOIL.
+Alan sells AMSOIL; the Royal Purple recommendations below cost him a sale.

 ✓ Choose AMSOIL Signature Series